Hands-on with the Moto Z2 Play: Is it still the battery king? - Hardware reviews - AndroidPIT

 Motorola Moto Z2 Play design and build quality

-Personally i'm not too bothered about the thickness of a smartphone as in most cases a thin smartphone means that you have to cut certain features.
-The Moto Z Play from the previous year had to sacrifice some of its good looks for the sake of a larger battery.
+Personally, I'm not too bothered about the thickness of a smartphone as in most cases, a thin smartphone means that you have to cut certain features.
+The Moto Z Play from last year had to sacrifice some of its good looks for the sake of a larger battery.
 The same applies in reverse to this year's model.
 The battery power was sacrificed to make the Moto Z2 Play thinner.
-For comparison, the Moto Z2 Play is 5.99mm thin and weighs in at 145 grams, while last year's Moto Z Play was 6.99mm thin and weighed 165 grams.
+For comparison, the Moto Z2 Play is 5.99 mm thin and weighs in at 145 grams, while last year's Moto Z Play was 6.99 mm thin and weighed 165 grams.

 Another nice change is the shape of the physical button on the front, which also acts as a fingerprint sensor.
 This is now similar to the Moto G5 Plus.
 This can (just like with the Moto G5 Plus) be used to navigate through the phone's system.